mmransem09/mmransem09/PF/Routing.md

 ---

 ### ✅ Conclusion
 This project provided hands-on experience in network segmentation, firewall policy design, NAT configuration, and service access control.
-It reinforced core cybersecurity principles by applying a least-privilege access model to real-world networking scenarios.
+It reinforced my understanding of core cybersecurity principles by applying a least-privilege access model to real-world networking scenarios.